ashiksufaid/Breast-Cancer-Segmentation/README.md

 - loss
 ### dataset.py
 The dataset.py file contains two classes - BreastCancerDataset and CustomDataLoader.
 - The `BreastCancerDataset` takes in the path to the folder with the images as the argument.
 The folder should contain three subfolders: normal, benign and malignant.
 These subfolders should contain the images and corresponding masks.
-The format is similar to what is found in the /data folder.
+The format is similar to what is found in the `data` folder.
 - The `CustomDataLoader` takes in the dataset, batchsize and shuffle(boolean) as the input.
 It handles batching and optional shuffling of the dataset.
 It manually iterates through the dataset, fetching batches of images and corresponding masks, and stacks them into tensors for training and evaluation.
 ### model.py
 This file defines the U-Net architecture used for breast cancer segmentation.
 The model follows an encoder–decoder structure: